 Pilots have the ability to soar high into the clouds and avoid traffic congestion and speed bumps to transport people and cargo, most times on a time schedule.
 You’ll find pilots working for your favorite commercial airlines, the U.S. government, and corporations.
 You may even find them performing private services as a self-employed pilot.

 While the career of a pilot is depicted as a fun jetsetter lifestyle in movies, it often comes with challenges.
-Today, Empire Resume will discuss what it’s really like to be an Air Force Pilot, a commander of the sky.
+Today, we’ll discuss what it’s really like to be an Air Force Pilot, a commander of the sky.

 What an Air Force Pilot Does

 An Air Force pilot’s primary tasks are: